Naweap/xRetry.Nunit/README.md

 this library should **not** be used to cover it up!

 ## Usage: SpecFlow 3
-Add the `xRetry.SpecFlow` nuget package to your project.
+Add the `xRetry.NUnit.SpecFlowPlugin` nuget package to your project.

 Above any scenario that should be retried, add a `@retry` tag, e.g:
 ```gherkin